TLanetteRose/TLPPortfolio/codenotes.md

 ### 11/21/2021

 Good afternoon.
 I decided to abandon Bootstrap.
 I remembered why I didn't want to use it as much--it's too restrictive in some cases.
 I'm trying a different approach.
+I am using a portfolio website as a guide.

 Resources: